wrparrish/wrparrish.github.io/_posts/2015-10-31-hello-kotlin.markdown

     compile "com.android.support:design:$support_version"
     compile "org.jetbrains.kotlin:kotlin-stdlib:$kotlin_version"
     compile "org.jetbrains.anko:anko-sdk15:$anko_version"

 }

+buildscript {
+    ext.support_version = '23.1.0'
+    ext.kotlin_version = '1.0.0-beta-1038'
+    ext.anko_version = '0.7.2'
+    repositories {
+        mavenCentral()
+    }
+    dependencies {
+        classpath "org.jetbrains.kotlin:kotlin-gradle-plugin:$kotlin_version"
+        classpath "org.jetbrains.kotlin:kotlin-android-extensions:$kotlin_version"

+    }
+}
+repositories {
+    mavenCentral()
+}

 {% endhighlight %}

 Note,  the above defining of a kotlin srcDir is optional.
 However it will likely be helpful to keep our files seperate for now.
+Also, the buildscript that contains the dependencies for the kotlin-android-extensions, and gradle-plugin needed to be in my App level build.gradle file.
+I have seen documentation and examples that put this in the project level gradle file,  but i was never able to utilize the android extensions functionality when doing this.

 ### Java conversion(optional)